Logarithmic distributions prove that intrinsic learning is Hebbian: Methods

-In this section we report on data collection for the distribution of mean spike rates, intrinsic properties and synaptic properties.
-Secondly, we explain the simulation model we constructed for these data.
+In this section we report on data collection for spike rates, intrinsic properties and synaptic weights.
+Secondly, we explain the simulation model we constructed to explore the generation and persistence of the attested distributions.